Ria424/developers-animatesdk-docs/Document_object/Document460.md

 #### Description

-Method; sets the blending mode for the selected objects.
+Method; Sets the blending mode for the selected objects.

 #### Example